thatblindgeye/memory-bender/README.md

 ### Features

+- Built using React functional components and hooks.
+- Theme toggle to play either with a dark theme (default) or a light theme.
+- Keeps track of your personal high score for each session (resets when you visit the page again).

 ### How-To

 The goal of the game is to remember which cards you have already clicked on, and to click on the cards that you have not yet clicked.

-If your memory fails you, the game will start over and your score will be reset.
-If you are truly the master of memory, however, then you will be able to easily win this game, and perhaps restore some honor from any previous failed attempts at winning.
+Simple in concept, but is it as simple to win the game?